Jot-codes/dots-hyphens-hashes/markdown.md

 The cat bites your nose.
 1. Cover the nose with a hand.
 The cat tries to bite your forehead.
 1. Cover the forehead with a blanket.
 The cat goes away.
 1. Fall asleep.
 1. Two minutes later hear scratching.
 1. Do not wake up.
 It is your cat scratching your coach.
 1. Fall asleep.
 1. Hear loud noise like something was collapsing.
-You are fully awaken, standing on your bed, your heart would jump out of the chest.
-It is just your cat throwing family pictures from a cupboard.
-1. Take a deep breath.
-1. Go to the kitchen.
-1. Feed the cat.
-1. Go back to the bed.
-It's 3:55 AM.
-1. Fall a sleep.